Lafon County: People

 The largest community is the Lopit people ethnic group.

 The second largest community is Pari people: Pari, followed by Tennet and Lotuko people respectively.

 As of May 2011 there was a dispute between the Lopit and Pari communities of Lafon County, with neither willing to accept a county commissioner from the other group.
 The Lopit preferred to have a commissioner and the Pari preferred two administrators.

 This forced Eastern Equatoria State Governor Louis Lobong Lojore to arbitrate the dispute by splitting the county into Imehejek and Lafon corridors in favor of peace.

 The governor said he was pushing to divide the counties in the state into smaller but more homogeneous counties.

 Administration

-In March 2009 the state Governor, Brigadier General Aloisio Ojetuk Emor, announced that Lafon/Lopa County had been officially renamed Lafon County in accordance with the wishes of the late SPLM leader, John Garang.
+In March 2009 the state Governor, Brigadier General Aloisio Ojetuk Emor, announced that Lopa County had been officially renamed Lopa County in accordance with the wishes of the late SPLM leader, John Garang.

 He urged the communities to agree on their county headquarters.

-In April 2011 the United Nations Office for Project Services (UNOPS) – Sudan Operations Centre invited submission of sealed bids for construction of the Lafon County Headquarters.
+In April 2011 the United Nations Office for Project Services (UNOPS) – Sudan Operations Centre invited submission of sealed bids for construction of the Lopa County Headquarters.

-Lafon county included many supporters of the National Congress.
-Despite this, in the January 2011 referendum Lafon was the only county in Eastern Equatoria that voted unanimously for separation.
+Lopa county included many supporters of the National Congress.
+Despite this, in the January 2011 referendum Lopa was the only county in Eastern Equatoria that voted unanimously for separation.

-Referendum results for Lafon had 71,708 for secession and none for unity.
+Referendum results for Lopa had 71,708 for secession and none for unity.
 8 ballots were invalid and 29 blank.